MotohisaFukuda/RTNI/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## LICENSE
+This project is licensed under the terms of the [GNU GENERAL PUBLIC LICENSE v3.0](https://github.com/MotohisaFukuda/RTNI/edit/master/LICENSE.txt)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for